- Home

 Siren Duration

-Warning sirens do not sound for the duration of the threat; sirens will sound for 3 minutes.
+Warning sirens do not sound for the duration of the threat; sirens will sound for three (3) minutes.
 Sirens can be reactivated if a new threat enters the area following the initial warning.
 The outdoor warning sirens are never used to announce an "all clear."
 This announcement is made only over TV or radio.

 Being Alert